Call 020 8979 9684

 How to get a residential Interest Only Mortgage

-Lenders will require that the interest only applicant has a practical method of repaying the capital at the end of the term.
+Lenders will require that the interest-only applicant has a practical method of repaying the capital at the end of the term.
 Suitable methods include:

 • PEPs and ISAs